jeandiogo/locker/README.md

-    std::string my_data = locker::xread("a.txt");            //performs an exclusive read of a file and returns its content as a string locker::xwrite("a.txt", my_data);                        //performs an exclusive write of an argument to a file locker::xwrite("a.txt", "secret", ':', 42);              //performs an exclusive write of multiple arguments to a file
+    std::string my_data = locker::xread("a.txt");            //performs an exclusive read of a file and returns its content as a string locker::xwrite("a.txt", my_data);                        //performs an exclusive write of an argument to a file locker::xwrite("a.txt", "value", ':', 42);              //performs an exclusive write of multiple arguments to a file